simonsejse/simonsejse/README.md

 ### Tools, Frameworks and languages I've used: 🛠
 It's varies on how good I am at the different languages and frameworks, but these are just all the tools I've played with and done stuff with.
 Some I've done a lot with, and some I've done a bit with, so I just know what it is, and how it sort of works.
+I'm also a Latex enthusiast and love creating pretty document and playing around with various libraries in TeX.
 <div style="display:flex;max-width: 150px; margin:auto;">

 <img height="40px" width="40px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original-wordmark.svg" />